 AMUN has created the IPD simulation in recognition of the critical role of the press in the workings of the United Nations.
-Specifically, the IPD has two major purposes
+Specifically, the IPD has two major purposes:

-- 1. To provide an opportunity for students with an interest in journalism, specifically international journalism, to work as reporters in covering newsworthy events at the AMUN Conference; and - 2.
-To provide all AMUN Representatives with a high-quality newspaper each day of the Conference, both to keep Representatives informed about the news from each individual simulation and to add to Representatives' understanding of how the United Nations functions as a whole organization.
+1. To provide an opportunity for students with an interest in journalism, specifically international journalism, to work as reporters in covering newsworthy events at the AMUN Conference; and

+2. To provide all AMUN Representatives with a highquality newspaper each day of the Conference, both to keep Representatives informed about the news from each individual simulation and to add to Representatives' understanding of how the United Nations functions as a whole organization.
 The newspaper also allows Representatives the opportunity to put forth their country's position through press releases and press conferences.

-Members of the AMUN Secretariat will serve as the Director, Editor and Publisher of the IPD.
+AMUN Secretariat members will serve as the IPD Director, Editor and Publisher.
 The Editor of the paper will supervise the activities of all reporters and publish the paper.
 IPD staff meetings, production and printing of the paper will occur in the IPD office.
 IPD Reporters will have computers and printing facilities at their disposal.
 The AMUN Secretariat reserves final editorial rights for all content published in the AMUN Chronicle.